tothenew/pennypincher/README.md

 ### How does it work?
- Boto3 API is used to scan the resources in the account according to the criteria defined in the configuration file and generate a report.
+ Boto3 API is used to scan supported the resources in the account, scanned result list out the idle resources based resource and cloudwatch metrics.
+Idle resource further run down our pricing matrix to genrete the reports in csv and html format.
+Report shows the potential cost saving amount for each resources.
+The end user can recieve report via slack or email and cab also store them in s3 buckets.

 ### Pre-requisites